 - Reviewing the support in steering documents and routines from the national office and the branches (in progress)

-- Reviewing the steering documents and routines in branches for coherence within all of RFSL (upcoming)
+- Reviewing the steering documents and routines in branches for coherence within all of RFSL (in progress)

-- Evaluating common rules about whistle-blowing, member networks, and RFSL Newcomers (upcoming)
+- Evaluating common rules about whistle-blowing, member networks, and RFSL Newcomers (in progress)

 - Improving the quality of information shared about whistle-blowing and complaint handling (in progress)